acutajar/Fetch_Rewards_Points/README.md

 ## Unit Tests

-Additionally, I have set up unit tests for the example listed in the instructions document.
+I have set up unit tests for the example listed in the instructions document.
 To run the tests, follow steps 1 and 2 above, then run `npm run test`.